gsoulie/ionic2-resources/ionic-navigation.md

 ## Routing back
 [Back to top](#navigation)

-There is a mutliple ways to routing back by code from a modal :
+There is a mutliple ways to routing back by code :

 *view file*
 ````